uraimo/buildSwiftOnARM/README.md

     sudo apt-get install git cmake ninja-build clang-3.7 python uuid-dev libicu-dev icu-devtools libbsd-dev libedit-dev libxml2-dev libsqlite3-dev swig libpython-dev libncurses5-dev pkg-config libblocksruntime-dev libcurl4-openssl-dev autoconf libtool systemtap-sdt-dev

-Additional step could be required in some cases (usually on a RaspberryPi 1) [https://uraimo.com](check my blog for additional info).
+Additional steps could be required in some cases (usually on a RaspberryPi 1) [check the latest posts on my blog for additional info](https://uraimo.com).

 Clone this repository and download apple/swift with all its dependecies with `clone.sh`.